 Health benefits of konjac

 Sometimes called the “broom of the stomach”, konjac is hailed for its ability to sweep the bowels of toxins and waste.
-High in the dietary fiber glucomannan, once digested konjac expands in the stomach and gives a feeling of satiety.
-It does this while also slowing the absorption of blood sugar levels and alkalizing the body.
+High in the dietary fiber glucomannan, once digested konjac forms a gel that coats the lining of the gut and encourages healthy bowel movements.
+It does this while also slowing spikes in blood sugar levels and alkalizing the body.
+Research supports that konjac’s glucomannan content may help lower total cholesterol levels by reducing absorption of triglycerides and LDL cholesterol in the body.
+This makes konjac a friendly food for diabetics, patients with cardiovascular disease, and anyone seeking a healthy lifestyle.
 More recently, konjac has received much attention as a miracle diet food.
 (Did we mention that’s it’s vegan, gluten-free and nearly zero calories?)

 Cooking with konjac

 In Japan, konjac is produced in a variety of shapes and sizes that are incorporated in regional cuisine.
 Perhaps the most popular version of konjac is shirataki, thin translucent noodles commonly found in sukiyaki, nikujaga, and other simmered dishes.
 Shirataki’s plain taste and delicate nature helps to balance the dense, meaty broths in such foods.
 Then there’s traditional konjac, which is cut into purple or white triangular and rectangular slices.
 This type of konjac is best associated with Japanese winter stew oden, where it accompanies fried fish cakes, boiled eggs, seaweed, and daikon radish.